spdx/spdx-3-model/model/Core/Properties/beginIntegerRange.md

 ## Description

-begin is a positive integer that defines the beginning of a range.
+beginIntegerRange is a positive integer that defines the beginning of a range.

 ## Metadata

-- name: begin
+- name: beginIntegerRange
 - Nature: DataProperty
 - Range: xsd:positiveInteger